AlperSocial/alpermail.top-superlogout/README.md

 ## Acknowledgements

-This is not an email service, this is a joke.
-This website will make you logout out of some sites so be careful!
+This website will make you logout out of some sites lmfao

 ## Features

 - Uses fast methods to help the user logout of every site imaginable (by using GET and POST requests)
 - Pisses off the user

+## Demo

+You can test out the site by going to [alpermail.top](https://alpermail.top)

 ## Authors